graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-01/papers/2024-01-29-beyond-chinchilla.md

 The authors modify the scaling laws from the [Chinchilla paper](https://arxiv.org/abs/2203.15556) to account for the additional cost of running inference on a model once it's been trained.
 That's the rationale behind models like [Llama](https://arxiv.org/abs/2307.09288) training on a huge number of tokens — this paper now provides a mathematical justification.

 The key conclusion they draw from their analysis is:
-> LLM practitioners expecting significant demand ($\sim 10^9$ inference requests) should train models substantially smaller and longer than Chinchilla-optimal.
+> LLM practitioners expecting significant demand (~$10^9$ inference requests) should train models substantially smaller and longer than Chinchilla-optimal.

 <img class="constrained_img" src="{{ page.image_dir | append: 'figure_1b.png' | relative_url }}" alt="A plot demonstrating that as pretraining loss and inference tokens increase, the compute-optimal model size shrinks relative to Chinchilla.">
 <figcaption>Figure 1(b).
 The new scaling laws account for the number of inference tokens.
 As inference demand grows one should train increasingly smaller models than Chinchilla recommends.</figcaption>